-Output Indicator Indicator Type Target/s Progress 05/06 Issues identified 9 Renewable energy capacity installed by type Core Gloucestershire target of 40-50 MW installed generating capacity by 2010.
-0.064 MW photo voltaics installed plus 0.1 MW produced using a heat pump (solar heat not geothermal heat).
-Total installed capacity in City now 5.06MW renewable electricity.
+Output Indicator Indicator Type Target/s Progress 06/07 Issues identified 10 Renewable energy capacity installed by type Core Gloucestershire target of 40-50 MW installed generating capacity by 2010.
+No additional installations in monitoring year Total installed capacity in City now 5.06MW renewable electricity.
 Installed capacity monitored through planning system, householder permitted development installations cannot be monitored.
 Household waste recycled in monitoring period.
 Local The target for the South West of England is that by 2020, less than 20% of waste produced in the region will be landfilled.
-The City Council's target is that by 2009, 50% of household waste 7,039 tonnes of dry recyclate (cans, glass, paper etc) 644 tonnes of garden waste This represents a 31% increase over the previous year.
+The City Council's target is that by 2009, 50% of household waste will be recycled.
+8,004 tonnes dry household waste recycled (16.8% of all household waste) 3125 tonnes of household waste composted (6.6% of all household waste) This is an increase in dry recycling of 965 tonnes and an increase in composting of 2481 tonnes.
+The council recycled/composted 23.38% of all household waste in the monitoring year compared to 15.8% in the 05/06 monitoring period.